 - A. Filling, Diking, or Dredging.
 The filling, diking, or dredging of open coastal waters, wetlands, estuaries, and lakes is prohibited, unless it can be demonstrated that: - 1.
 There is no feasible, environmentally less damaging alternative to wetland fill, as determined through environmental review under CEQA; - 2.
 The extent of the fill is the least amount necessary to allow development of the permitted use; - 3.
-Mitigation measures have been incorporated into the project design or are included in conditions of approval to minimize adverse environmental effects; and - 4.
-The purposes of the fill are limited to: incidental public services (e.g., burying cables or pipes, etc.); restoration of wetlands; and nature study, education, or similar resource-dependent activities. - B. Required ESHA Buffer.
+Mitigation measures have been incorporated into the project design or are included in conditions of approval to minimize adverse environmental effects; and

+- 4. The purposes of the fill are limited to: incidental public services (e.g., burying cables or pipes, etc.); restoration of wetlands; and nature study, education, or similar resource-dependent activities. - B. Required ESHA Buffer.
 A wetland buffer is required to ensure the biological integrity and preservation of the wetland is required.
 The buffer area must serve as transitional habitat with native vegetation and must provide physical barriers to human intrusion while still allowing wildlife passage. - 1.
-The required wetland buffer shall be at least 100 feet in width.

-- 2. The Review Authority must consider the type and size of the development; the sensitivity of the wetland resources to detrimental edge-effects of the development to protected resources; natural features such as topography, the functions and values of the wetland; and the need for upland transitional habitat. - 3.
-Notwithstanding subsection 17.30.070(A)(1), in no case shall the 100-foot minimum wetland buffer area be reduced in width by the Review Authority when it serves the function of slowing and absorbing water for flood and erosion control, sediment filtration, water purification, and groundwater recharge.
+Generally, the required wetland buffer shall be at least 100 feet in width, but in no case shall the wetland buffer be less than 50 feet in width. - 2.
+The Review Authority must consider the type and size of the development; the sensitivity of the wetland resources to detrimental edge-effects of the development to protected resources; natural features such as topography, the functions and values of the wetland; and the need for upland transitional habitat. - 3.
+In no case shall the 100-foot minimum wetland buffer area be reduced in width by the Review Authority when it serves the function of slowing and absorbing water for flood and erosion control, sediment filtration, water purification, and groundwater recharge.

-17.30.110 Protection of Wetlands Outside the Coastal Zone
+17.30.100 Protection of Wetlands Outside the Coastal Zone

 - A. Filling of Wetlands.
 The biological productivity and the quality of inland wetlands must be protected and, where feasible, restored.
-The filling of inland wetlands located completely outside the Coastal Zone is prohibited, unless it can be demonstrated that: - 1.
-The wetland area is small, isolated, not part of a larger hydrologic system that should be restored, and generally lacks productive or functional habitat value; - 2.
+The filling of wetlands outside the Coastal Zone is prohibited, unless it can be demonstrated that: - 1.
+The wetland area is small, isolated, not part of a larger hydrologic system, and generally lacks productive or functional habitat value; - 2.
 The extent of the fill is the least amount necessary to allow reasonable development of a use allowed this Title; and - 3.
-Mitigation measures are incorporated into the project design, or are included in conditions of approval, to minimize adverse environmental effects, including restoration or enhancement of habitat values of wetlands at another location on the site, or at another appropriate off-site location within the City only if not feasible on site. - B. Required ESHA Buffer.
+Mitigation measures are incorporated into the project design, or are included in conditions of approval, to minimize adverse environmental effects, including restoration or enhancement of habitat values of wetlands at another location on the site, or at another appropriate off-site location within the City. - B. Required ESHA Buffer.
 A wetland buffer is required to ensure the biological integrity and preservation of the wetland is required.
 The buffer area must serve as transitional habitat with native vegetation and must provide physical barriers to human intrusion while still allowing wildlife passage. - 1.
-The required wetland buffer shall be at least 100 feet. - 2.
+The required wetland buffer shall be no less than 50 feet in width. - 2.
 The Review Authority must consider the type and size of the development, the sensitivity of the wetland resources to detrimental edge-effects of the development to the resources, natural features such as topography, the functions and values of the wetland, and the need for upland transitional habitat.

-17.30.120 Mitigation of Wetland Infill
+17.30.110 Mitigation of Wetland Infill